fourzerosix/hpc-test-suite/README.md

 ---

 ## Prerequisites
-- The Skyline cluster maintenance should be, for the most part, completed (*brought down, maintenance items completed, brought up, net/auth/comm verified etc. etc.*)
+- The cluster cluster maintenance should be, for the most part, completed (*brought down, maintenance items completed, brought up, net/auth/comm verified etc. etc.*)
 - Access to the NIAID GitHub infrastructure/repo
 - Clone the [hpc-test-suite repo](https://github.com/fourzerosix/hpc-test-suite.git) and change into the new directory:
    ```bash